-Living or co-parenting with a chronically difficult person aka a high conflict person?
+Living or co-parenting with a relentlessly difficult person aka a Hijackal®?

-When you are co-parenting with a chronically difficult person as your partner, you have many potential obstacles in your path.
+When you are co-parenting with a relentlessly difficult person as your partner, you have many potential obstacles in your path.

 NOTE: If you are still living with him or her, keep reading.
 If you are separated or divorced, go to this page for what you need next.
-If you are living and parenting with a person who is occasionally annoying or irritating, go to this page for insights, skills and strategies that can help you both.
+If you are living and parenting with a person who is occasionally annoying or irritating, try our Passive-Aggressive Checklist to see if you are maybe ignoring some details.

 LIVING AND PARENTING WITH A HIGH CONFLICT, CHRONICALLY DIFFICULT PERSON:

 Considering that you have now decided that you are indeed living with someone who is demonstrating some general traits or patterns of a high conflict personality, there are things to get straight: